andrewcooke/choochoo/docs/command-summary.md

-## upload
+## read

-    > ch2 upload --kit ITEM [ITEM...] -- PATH [PATH ...]
+    > ch2 read --kit ITEM [ITEM...] -- PATH [PATH ...]

-Upload FIT files, storing the data in the permanent store on the file system.
-Optionally (if not --fast), scan the files and appropriate entries to the database.
+Read FIT files, storing the data in the permanent store on the file system, then scan their contents, adding entries to the database, and finally calculating associated statistics.
 Both monitor and activity files are accepted.

-Files are checked for duplication on uploading (before being scanned).

-If the uploaded file is mapped to a file path that already exists then we check the following cases:
-* If the hash matches then the new data are discarded (duplicate).
-* If the hash is different, it is an error (to avoid losing activity diary entries which are keyed by hash).

-If the uploaded file has a hash that matches a file already read into the database, but the file path does not match, then it is an error (internal error with inconsistent naming or duplicate data).

-If --unsafe is given then files whose hashes match existing files are simply ignored.
-This allows data downloaded en massed from Garmin to be uploaded ignoring already-uploaded data (with kit).

-In short, hashes should map 1-to-1 to file names and to activities, and it is an error if they do not.
+Scanning and calculation of activities can be disabled with --disable, and individual steps can be enabled / disabled by name.

 ### Examples

-    > ch2 upload --kit cotic -- ~/fit/2018-01-01.fit
+    > ch2 read --kit cotic -- ~/fit/2018-01-01.fit

 will store the given file, add activity data to the database (associated with the kit 'cotic'), check for new monitor data, and update statistics.

+    > ch2 read --calculate

+is equivalent to `ch2 calculate` (so will not store and files, will not read data, but wil calculate statistics).

+    > ch2 read --disable --calculate [PATH ...]

+will read files and add their contents to the database, but not calculate statistics.

+    > ch2 read --disable [PATH ...]

+will read files (ie copy them to the permanent store), but do no other processing.

 Note: When using bash use `shopt -s globstar` to enable ** globbing.